Martijn

 Policy Advisor : academic integrity and knowledge security, Erasmus Medcial Centre [2022].

-Lecturer : Utrecht University, Erasmus University Rotterdam, Erasmus Medical Centre
+Lecturer, Course developer, and coordinator : Utrecht University, Erasmus University Rotterdam, Erasmus Medical Centre

 Freelance Journalist : Vrij Nederland, NRC.
 Projects on science, medicine, and society [2019-now].

 Chair and co-founder : Center and Journal of Trial and Error, www.jtrialerror.com.
-International publication community aiming to explore uncertainty in science, and publish failed research in a reflective and meaningful manner [2018-2023].
+International publication community aiming to explore uncertainty in science, and publish failed research in a reflective and meaningful manner [2018-2024].

 Board member : Gewina - Belgisch Nederlands genootschap voor wetenschaps- en universiteitsgeschiedenis [2018-now].